Pay-as-you-earn tax

-A pay-as-you-earn tax (PAYE), or pay-as-you-go (PAYG) in Australia, is a withholding of taxes on income payments to employees.
+A pay-as-you-earn tax (PAYE), or pay-as-you-go (PAYG) is a withholding of taxes on income payments to employees.
 Amounts withheld are treated as advance payments of income tax due.
 They are refundable to the extent they exceed tax as determined on tax returns.
 PAYE may include withholding the employee portion of insurance contributions or similar social benefit taxes.
 In most countries, they are determined by employers but subject to government review.
 PAYE is deducted from each paycheck by the employer and must be remitted promptly to the government.
 Most countries refer to income tax withholding by other terms, including pay-as-you-go tax.

 United Kingdom

 Origins

 Devised by Sir Paul Chambers, PAYE was introduced into the UK in 1944, following trials in 1940–1941.
 As with many of the United Kingdom's institutional arrangements, the way in which the state collects income tax through PAYE owes much of its form and structure to the peculiarities of the era in which it was devised.
 The financial strain that the Second World War placed upon the country meant that the Treasury needed to collect more tax from many more people.
 This posed significant challenges to the government and to the many workers and employers who had previously never come into contact with the tax system.